 - Swollen nipples: The nipples swell in expectation of pregnancy and puppies needing to feed on them.
 In some cases, it can take several weeks for the nipples to return to normal after a season.

 - Increased urination: Your dog may begin to urinate more often during her season, she may also begin to mark (where she does lots of small pees as she is being walked).
 The urine is full of hormones and pheromones that tell a male dog she is in season and by marking a female dog is advertising herself to them.

 - Showing discomfort: It is difficult to know if dogs having a season feel aches and pains as humans do when having a period.
 Vets are of the general opinion they do not, but some dogs in season do appear to show signs of discomfort and pain.

-- Becoming clingy: One of the first things a lot of owners notice is that their dog starts to hover around them a lot, doesn't want to let them out of her sight and tries to get as close to them as she can.
+- Becoming clingy: One of the first things a lot of owners notice is that their dog starts to hover around them often, doesn't want to let them out of her sight, and tries to get as close to them as she can.
 She may seem very needy and desperate for attention.

 - Nesting: Some females will start to prepare a 'den' for their pups, even if they have not been mated.
 They may collect toys as surrogate puppies and place them in this den.
 Nesting can be an early warning sign of a phantom pregnancy, which is a complication of a season.